OMAR-3OOV/SenderMessage/README.md

  - if there is some person is muted and he doesn't longer in the server before leaderboard will print him `null` for some reason in SPIGOT API
  - only the last five lines can read it in check command
  - there is five warning only for any player if he type any blacklisted words, if he overflows this warnings he gonna get muted, and in next time he    got mute from first time! keep in your mind ( if server reloaded.. warnings gonna reset )
+ - be attention the all blacklisted words working in discord too but without muted system